CHAPTER THIRTY—CONDITIONS

 How long ago was the transfer?
 Benson asked.

 Four days ago.
 James put the box on the desk.
 Sesame looked up at the both of them.
 Richard felt sick to see James again, the first time since his disappearance.
 As the scene continued to play, as James told Benson about how the first transfer went, Richard tried to remind himself that James was the one who had left Sesame’s neural network for them to find.
-He tried to remind himself that James and Heather were friends.
+That James and Heather were friends.
 He would never harm her.

 Would he?